TITLE 89: SOCIAL SERVICES

 1) A provider agency requesting initial certification of qualifications shall submit, in a form and manner prescribed by the Department, material documenting the ability to comply with administrative requirements, service specifications and any other administrative or operational information required by the Department for the applicable service.

 A) The Department or its designee will review the material submitted and, if necessary, will request additional information.
-The Department or its designee will conduct on-site reviews unless a performance review of the provider agency has already been completed by the Department or its designee within the prior 12 months.
+The Department or its designee will conduct on-site reviews of a prospective provider agency for in-home service and adult day service under the CCP unless a performance review of the provider agency has already been completed by the Department or its designee within the prior 12 months.
+The Department reserves the right to conduct on-site reviews of a prospective provider agency for emergency home response service and automated medication dispenser service under the CCP.

 B) If additional information is requested by the Department, the provider agency has 30 calendar days from the date of request to submit this information.